Vuxoni/Core-Configuration-Docs/_configplist/02-AMD/02-Mobile/01-2XXX-Mobile/index.md

 2. Follow a linear process so people can return to previous pages
 3. Maintain seperate pages for easier updating as instructs get confirmed/deconfirmed

+These guides have sections that follow the different parts of OpenCore's config.plist file.
+You will start at the top of the file, and follow each section of the guide in order until you've finished setting up the configuration.
+As always, take your time and look things up if they don't make sense.
+The Configuration.pdf document found in the Docs folder of your OpenCore download has detailed explanations of what everything in config.plist is for.

 <h2 align="center">
   <br>
   <div class="navigation-container">